Salayna/Shrimp/README.md

 ## Running the app

-With the local installation you can run the cli with this command `./{path/to/your/binary/file}` And with the global installation you can just run `create-project` with it's arguments
+With the local installation you can run the cli with this command `./{path/to/your/binary/file}` And with the global installation you can just run `shrimp` with it's arguments

 ### The arguments